frankyeh/Practicum/gui_cli.md

 This session introduces key diffusion MRI acquisition settings, and how they influence reconstruction and analysis.
 We’ll then walk through a minimal preprocessing pipeline that converts raw data (DICOM or NIfTI) into analysis-ready **.sz files** using either the **GUI batch processor** or **command-line tools**.
 The pipeline emphasizes simplicity and compatibility, making it suitable for a wide range of datasets, including both human and animal studies.

 ### • Fiber Tracking (WK3)
 This session presents updated tracking metrics, including tract-to-voxel and seed-to-voxel ratios, which improve interpretation of tract counts.
-We'll introduce the Tract-to-Region Connectome, which links tracts to specific anatomical regions, offering finer resolution than region-to-region matrices.
+We'll introduce the **tract-to-region Connectome**, which links tracts to specific anatomical regions, offering finer resolution than region-to-region matrices.
 The session also covers how to use different region types—volume ROIs, surface-based regions, and atlas-defined labels—for fiber tracking and filtering.
 New features enable tractography on structural images aligned to diffusion space, and updated average templates support improved spatial normalization in group studies.

 ### • Differential and Correlational Tractography (WK4)
 This session covers statistical tools for detecting group differences and correlations in white matter tracts. **Differential tractography** identifies regions with significant changes, while **correlational tractography** maps associations with variables like age, symptoms, or cognitive scores.
 These methods support applications in neurology, psychiatry, and developmental neuroscience by linking tract-level findings to clinical or behavioral measures.